Nathaniel L. Corwin

 - Provides counsel to individuals and families on a wide array of issues involving real estate, business and succession planning and related matters.

 - Serves as counsel to the Greenlawn Water District, an independent water district in Suffolk County, New York.
 Mr. Corwin provides legal advice on a range of issues, including compliance with state, federal and local laws, matters arising during the course of board meetings, as well as purchasing and construction contracts.

 Prior to joining Meyer Suozzi, Mr. Corwin began his legal career in 1986 as an associate with the firm of Finley, Kumble, Wagner, Heine, Underberg, Manley, Myerson & Casey, and then with its successor firm, Myerson & Kuhn through 1989.
 During his tenure at both firms, Mr. Corwin worked in the corporate practice areas, handling transactional and securities matters.
 From 1992 until 1999, he was a partner in the firm of Corwin & Matthews, where his practice focused primarily in real estate and trusts and estates matters.

-Mr. Corwin is rated “AV Preeminent” by Martindale-Hubbell, the highest level of professional excellence, and he was recognized by Long Island Pulse Magazine in 2010 and 2011 as one of the region’s “Top Legal Eagles.”
+Mr. Corwin is rated “AV Preeminent” by Martindale-Hubbell, the highest level of professional excellence.
+In 2023 he was honored with the Long Island Herald's Top Lawyers Award for Trusts & Estates and by Long Island Pulse Magazine in 2010 and 2011 as one of the region’s “Top Legal Eagles.”